geoscript/geoscript.net/src/learning/proj.rst

 The :mod:`proj` module provides support for representing spatial reference systems and transforming data between spatial projections.

-The :class:`proj.Projection` class is used to represennt spatial reference system.
-A common way to represent a spatial reference system is with an `epsg
+The :class:`Projection` class is used to represent a spatial reference system.
+A common way to identify a spatial reference system is with an `EPSG
 <http://en.wikipedia.org/wiki/European_Petroleum_Survey_Group>`_ code.

+GeoScript projections can be created with an EPSG code.

 .. cssclass:: code py